 ‘Cow-culating’ the benefits

 Just before our return to the airport, we were taken to the multi-million-pound dairy centre where students learn to undertake dairy farming and where farmers from all over the province come to keep up to date with best practices.This really was a state-of-the-art facility – complete with robot cow shed cleaners!
 As the cows enter they are weighed, their pedometers are checked (each cow has a bovine equivalent of a Fitbit!) and they measure the milk collected.
 All this and more results in key metrics measured and stored for each cow and, consequently, the effectiveness of the whole heard.
 They didn’t need me to point out they probably have more data on their cows than on their students!

 The future of farming: CAFRE's robotic cow shed populated with cows complete with their fitbits

 I’m really pleased to have met both Robin and Karl and all the staff at CAFRE, not only to help me understand further education better but also to see how having a clear vision and a plan for the use of data is central to the role of successful college administration and management.

-Graham Cooper is Head of Education at Capita Education Software Solutions.
-Prior to joining Capita, Graham spent 13 years in teaching.
+Graham Cooper is Head of Education at Education Software Solutions.
+Prior to joining ESS, Graham spent 13 years in teaching.
 This is where he first became passionate about the impact of management information systems on student achievement.
-You can follow him on Twitter: @G_Cooper.